afit21/Bulk-Checksum-Tool/README.md

 - Calculate checksums for all files within subdirectories of a selected directory

 Feel free to use my code in your projects or compile your own versions of my program! the 'MultithreadingChecksumCommands.cs' class may save some time in your own project.

-- Support to run from a CMD or Powershell comming in the future!